jethornton/flexgui/docs/source/style.rst

 .. _refname:

-To set the style of a single tool bar button you need to use the widget name for that action.
-The tool bar button has to exist in the tool bar
+To set the style of a single tool bar button, you need to use the widget name for that action.
+The tool bar button must exist in the tool bar.

 .. csv-table:: Tool Button Names
    :width: 100%